AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 You can use one of the following methods to purchase a subscription image:

--   When you create an ECS instance, set Billing Method to **Subscription**, select an **Alibaba Cloud Marketplace** image, and then specify a subscription duration by setting Duration.
+-   When you create an instance, set Billing Method to **Subscription**, select an **Alibaba Cloud Marketplace** image, and then specify a subscription duration by setting Duration.

     **Note:** In this case, you must pay for both the instance and the image.
 The instance is created on successful payment for both the image and instance.